-The ATLAS experiment has been designed to cover the physics in proton-proton collisions with a center-of-mass energy of 14 TeV at LHC.
+The ATLAS experiment has been designed to cover the physics in proton-proton collisions with a center-of-mass energy of 14 TeV at the LHC.
 Amongst the primary goals are the understanding of the origin of the electroweak symmetry breaking, which might manifest itself in the observation of one or more Higgs bosons, and the search for new physics beyond the Standard Model.
 For the latter it will be of utmost importance to retain sensitivity to new processes which will not have been modelled.
-The observation of new heavy objects with masses of O(TeV) will involve very high p_T signatures and should not pose any problem for the online selection.
-The challenge is the efficient and unbiased selection of lighter objects with masses of O(100 GeV).
-In addition, precision measurements of processes within and beyond the Standard Model are to be made.
+The observation of new heavy objects with masses of O(1) TeV will involve very high p_T signatures and should not pose any problem for the online selection.
+The challenge is the efficient and unbiased coverage of lighter objects with masses of O(100) GeV.
+In addition, precision measurements of processes within (and outside if found) the Standard Model are to be made.
 These precision measurements will also provide important consistency tests for signals of new physics.
 An overview of the variety of physics processes and the expected performance of ATLAS can be found in [4-1].
-Most of the selection criteria used in the assessment of the physics potential of ATLAS are based on the selection of at most a few high p_T objects, such as charged leptons, photons, jets (with or without b-tagging) or other high p_T criteria such as missing and total transverse energy.
+Most of the selection criteria used in the assessment of the physics potential of ATLAS are based on simple cuts, requiring mostly several high p_T objects, such as charged leptons, photons, jets (with or without b-tagging) or other high p_T criteria such as missing and total transverse energy.

-The online event selection strategy has to define the proper criteria to cover efficiently the physics program foreseen for ATLAS, while at the same time providing the required reduction in event rate at the HLT.
-Guidance on the choice online selection criteria has been obtained from the variety of analyses assessing the ATLAS physics potential, aiming for further simplification to a very few mostly inclusive criteria.
+The online event selection strategy has to define the proper criteria to efficiently cover the physics program foreseen for ATLAS, while at the same time providing the required reduction in event rate at the HLT.
+Guidance on the choice of online selection criteria has been obtained from the variety of analyses assessing the ATLAS physics potential, aiming for further simplification to a very few, mostly inclusive, criteria.